Van der Valk (2020 TV series)

 Van der Valk is a British television crime drama series that premiered on ITV in 2020.
 It is a loose remake of the original Van der Valk series that ran from 1972 to 1992 on ITV.
 Adapted from the eponymous series of crime thriller novels by Nicolas Freeling, the reboot was created and written by Chris Murray, with Marc Warren starring as police detective Van der Valk.
 Continuity with the original series is not preserved in the remake, which introduces revised and new characters as well as new storylines.

 Van der Valk premiered in the United Kingdom on 26 April 2020, the second series on 7 August 2022, and the third series on 18 June 2023.
-The fourth series is scheduled to premiere in 2026.
+The fourth and final series premiered on 2 August 2026.

 Overview

 The series is set in present-day Amsterdam, where police Commissioner Piet van der Valk investigates challenging cases with his partner Lucienne Hassell and colleagues in the National Police Force's major crimes division.